mrghg/gemma/inversion_specifications/overview_template.md

 - How are measurement uncertainties used?
 - How are model uncertainties estimated?
 - How are these different source of uncertainty combined?
 - How is the model compared to the observations?
 Sampled at same time/location?
 Comparison of monthly means?
 Spatially averaged?
+Are uncertainty covariances used?
 Etc.

 ### Fluxes and uncertainties